guguji666666/GJS-Sentinel-Tips/Logstash with DCR/README.md

 }
 ```

-* The following sample file will be generated under /tmp
+* The following sample file will be generated under /tmp (verify if the pipeline works as expected)

 ```sh
 sudo systemctl restart logstash